SQream/sqream_docs/reference/sql/sql_statements/index.rst

      - Create a new table in the database using results from a select query
    * - :ref:`CREATE_VIEW<create_view>`
      - Create a new view in the database
+   * - :ref:`describe_columns`
+     - Lists information about columns in an internal or external table
+   * - :ref:`describe_configuration`
+     - Shows all configurations set on the session level
+   * - :ref:`describe_databases`
+     - Lists information about the databases in your cluster
    * - :ref:`DESCRIBE_POOLS<describe_pools>`
      - List all of your pools
+   * - :ref:`describe_query`
+     - Displays information about query execution
+   * - :ref:`describe_schemas`
+     - Lists information about schemas in your cluster
    * - :ref:`DESCRIBE_TABLE<describe_tables>`
      - List information about tables in your database
+   * - :ref:`describe_tables_extended`
+     - Lists all the tables in your database
+   * - :ref:`describe_user_functions`
+     - Lists all user-defined functions in your database
+   * - :ref:`describe_views`
+     - Creates a list of database views
    * - :ref:`DROP_CLUSTERING_KEY<drop_clustering_key>`
      - Drops all clustering keys in a table
    * - :ref:`DROP_COLUMN<drop_column>`